FIND A BOOK

 ,

-This year, from July 29 through August 4, the 40th Norway Cup took place.
-More than fourteen hundred international youth soccer teams traveled from different countries to compete.
+Around this time of year the Norway Cup takes place, and more than fourteen hundred international youth soccer teams traveled from different countries to compete.
 Well, our book of the day doesn’t have much to do with soccer.
-But it begins when Nils, one of the book’s three heroes, has to be fetched [...]
+But it begins when Nils, one of the book’s three heroes, has to be fetched from Norway […]

 Adventure, Animals, Humor, Mice